everx-labs/TonNfcClientAndroid/docs/CardActivation.md

 ## 8. Recovery without service

-When user don't use Recovery-service he(she) takes full responsibility for the safety of the keys.
+When user don't use Recovery-service he(she) takes full responsibility for the safety of the keys. (more info will be added later)